Respecting Privacy – Your Health Record

 THE IMPORTANCE OF YOUR INFORMATION FOR YOUR HEALTH CARE...

-Welcome to St. Joseph's General Hospital.
-While you are receiving care within our organization, staff, physicians and other authorized individuals associated with St. Joseph's (e.g. contracted service providers) will collect personal and current information from you to provide you with physical, emotional, psychological and spiritual care/treatment (hereafter referred to as "care") and services.
+While you are receiving care within our organization, staff, physicians and other authorized individuals associated with St. Joseph's (e.g. contracted service providers) will collect personal and current information from you to provide you with physical, emotional, psychological and spiritual care, treatment and services.
 In some cases, your family, friends or legally authorized representative may provide us with information, or we may obtain copies of records from other health care organizations that will be helpful to your care.
 We may also obtain information from external sources such as medication information from PharmaNet, diagnostic results from laboratories and confirmation of your personal health number from the Ministry of Health Services.

 Why We Collect

 We require this information to assist us in providing you with care and services.
 We also require your information for purposes of determining eligibility, as applicable, for various benefits and services.

 We collect this information under the primary authority of the Hospital Act and Regulations and the Health Authorities Act, however, other legislation, including but not limited to the Hospital Insurance Act, Continuing Care Act, Health Act and Mental Health Act, also allow us to collect your personal information.
 We will collect, use and/or share your personal information only as our authorizations allow or with your consent.